wp-plugins/remove-wordpress-to-wordpress-filter/readme.txt

 Tested up to: 3.0.4
 Stable tag: trunk

-In WordPress 3.0 and later, a default filter changes all instances of "Wordpress" in posts, titles, and comments to "WordPress".
+In WordPress 3.0 and later, a default filter changes all instances of "Wordpress" to "WordPress".
 This turns the filter off.

 == Description ==